Analysis and numerical simulation of a generalized compressible Cahn-Hilliard-Navier-Stokes model with friction effects

 We want to apply the previous lemma to the terms $\rho_{\eps}\bv_{\eps}$, $\rho_{\eps} c_{\eps}$, $\rho_{\eps}\mu_{\eps}$, $\rho_{\eps}c^{2}_\eps$, $\rho_{\eps}\bv_{\eps}$, $\rho_\eps \bv_\eps \otimes \bv_\eps$, $\rho_\eps \bv_\eps c_\eps$.
 We admit that $\f{\p \rho_\eps}{\p t}$, $\f{\p \rho_{\eps}\bv_{\eps}}{\p t}$ and $\f{\p \rho_{\eps}c_{\eps}}{\p t}$ satisfy~\eqref{ass:lemma_lions} by using Proposition~\ref{prop:estim_uniform_n} and Equations~\eqref{eq:epsilon_eq1}-\eqref{eq:epsilon_eq2}-\eqref{eq:epsilon_eq3}.
 The compactness in space required in~\eqref{ass2:lemma_lions} also uses Proposition~\ref{prop:estim_uniform_n}.
 We refer also to~\cite[Subsection 3.1]{Miranville-2019-compressible} for similar results.
 The terms $\eps c_\eps \Delta\rho_\eps$ and $\eps\int_{0}^{t}\int_{\Omega}(\nabla\bv_{\eps}\nabla\rho)\cdot\eta\diff x\diff s$ converge to 0 (the first one in the distributional sense) thanks to estimates~\ref{item_estim72}-\ref{item_estim82}.

 It remains to pass to the limit in (i.e identifying the weak limits)

 The convergence of the last term is used to identify $\rho\mu$.
 To prove the previous convergences, we need to prove strong compactness in $L^{2}$ of $c_{\eps},\nabla c_{\eps}$ and convergence a.e. of $\rho_{\eps}$ to use Vitali's convergence theorem.
-But they follow from the arguments in~\cite{abels_diffuse_2008} and~\cite[Section 3.3 and 3.4]{Miranville-2019-compressible}.
-Altogether, we can pass to the limit in every term of the equations.
-This concludes the argument.
+But they follow from the arguments in~\cite{abels_diffuse_2008} and~\cite[Section 3.3 and 3.4]{Miranville-2019-compressible}.{We obtain \begin{lemma} Up to a subsequence (not relabeled),